Ukrainian Autocephalous Orthodox Church Canonical: UAOC-Sobornopravna

-On 10 October 2002, The consecration and elevation to the rank of Metropolitan of Kyiv and All Rus-Ukraine of Bishop Moses (Koulik) took place in the Boris and Gleb Cathedral of city Cleveland, Ohio, USA.
+On 10 October 2002, the consecration and elevation to the rank of Metropolitan of Kyiv and All Rus-Ukraine of Bishop Moses (Koulik) took place in the Boris and Gleb Cathedral of city Cleveland, Ohio, USA.
 Metropolitan Moses is assigned to Ukraine "for the re-establishment of Kyivan Metropolitanate and the revival of UAOC-Sobornopravna in Ukraine with the right to complete administrative management and spiritual care".

-On 1 November 2002, in a press-conference held, Metropolitan Stephan (Babiy-Petrovich), the Primate of UAOC-Sobornopravna of North and South America, dedicated to the historical Council of UAOC-Sobornopravna hierarchs and its decision as for return of Church from Diaspora to the territory of Ukraine.
+On 1 November 2002, in a press-conference held, Metropolitan Stephan (Babiy-Petrovich), the primate of the UAOC-Sobornopravna of North and South America, dedicated to the historical Council of UAOC-Sobornopravna hierarchs and its decision as for return of church from the diaspora to the territory of Ukraine.

-In 2004-2005, UAOC-Sobornopravna in the USA saw events that changed cardinally the status of UAOC-Sobornopravna in Ukraine.
-UAOC-Sobornopravna of North and South America became UAOC of North and South America and Diaspora and, headed by metropolitan Mykhayil (Yavchak-Champion) joined with UAOC in Ukraine, declaring Metropolitan Mefodiy (Kudriakov) to be their Primate.
+In 2004-2005, UAOC-Sobornopravna in the USA saw events that changed cardinally the status of the UAOC-Sobornopravna in Ukraine.
+The UAOC-Sobornopravna of North and South America became UAOC of North and South America and Diaspora and; headed by metropolitan Mykhayil (Yavchak-Champion) joined with UAOC in Ukraine, declaring Metropolitan Mefodiy (Kudriakov) to be their primate.

 The UAOC-Sobornopravna in Ukraine, headed by Metropolitan Moses, kept apart from this union and acquired the status of independent jurisdiction.
 Metropolitan Moses realized the active educational work, converting into Christianity a great number of atheists in the post-totalitarian Ukraine and called upon the unification of the scattered Ukrainians all over the world.

 UAOC-Canonical

-On 17–18 June 2005, on the Feast of the Holy Trinity, in Kyiv, the Hierarchs Council of UAOC-Sobornopravna under the omophorion of Moses, Metropolitan of Kyiv and All Rus-Ukraine took place, where the name of the Church was asserted as UAOC-Canonical by the decision of the Holy Synod and by the decision of the Ecumenical Hierarchs Council.
+On 17–18 June 2005, on the Feast of the Holy Trinity, in Kyiv, the hierarchical council of the UAOC-Sobornopravna under the omophorion of Moses, Metropolitan of Kyiv and All Rus-Ukraine took place, where the name of the church was asserted as UAOC-Canonical by the decision of the holy synod and by the decision of the denomination's ecumenical hierarchs council.

 Patriarch

-On 17–18 June 2005, by the decision of the Holy Synod and by the decision of the Ecumenical Bishop's Council of UAOC-Canonical, under the action of the Holy Spirit, Metropolitan Moses was elected and enthroned into the dignity of Patriarch of Kyiv and All Rus-Ukraine.
-12 Hierarchs, the clergy and the hundreds of the faithful from all over the world took part in the Holy Council.

-The enthronement took place on the Feast of the Holy Trinity in the orthodox sanctuary of the people of Ukraine, in the principal Temple of Ukraine - the Saint Sophia Cathedral in Kyiv.
+On 17–18 June 2005, by the decision of the Holy Synod and by the decision of the Ecumenical Bishop's Council of UAOC-Canonical, Metropolitan Moses was elected and enthroned into the dignity of Patriarch of Kyiv and All Rus-Ukraine.
+Twelve hierarchs, the clergy and the hundreds of the faithful from all over the world took part in the council.
+The enthronement took place on the Feast of the Holy Trinity in the Saint Sophia Cathedral in Kyiv.